-Kinase inhibitors represent a very hot topic in drug discovery: 48 protein kinase inhibitors are approved drugs, with several hundred undergoing clinical trials.
-Moreover, over the past 10 years the number of kinase inhibitor chemotypes has dramatically expanded.
+Kinase modulators represent a very hot topic in drug discovery: 52 protein kinase inhibitors are approved drugs, with several hundred undergoing clinical trials .
+Only in 2019, the US FDA approved four new small molecule protein kinase antagonists.
+Moreover, over the past 10 years, the number of protein kinase inhibitor chemotypes has dramatically expanded .

-KSL is recommended for screening to identify good quality hits for drug discovery projects related to kinases and other ATP-binding proteins.
+KSL aims to provide high-quality hits for drug discovery projects related to kinases and other ATP-binding proteins.
+The Library contains:

 - ATP-competitive inhibitors

-- DGF-out & αC-helix out non-ATP competitive inhibitors
+- DGF-out and αC-helix out non-ATP competitive inhibitors

 - MEK non-ATP competitive inhibitors